2nd trimester beginning & photo I used for my pregnancy announcement via email & online late August 2017

 Pat välkomnas till förlossnings avd.

-By about 2 am, the midwife attending me in the antenatal ward measured me and finally I was at 4 cm!!!!
-This qualified me both for a transfer to Labor and Delivery as well as an epidural.
-I was so happy and that walk and elevator ride two floors down to Labor and Delivery with the midwife was a major highlight of the entire week, even including the multiple stops we had to make on the way so I could still my body to get through contractions.
+By about 2 am, the midwife attending me in the antenatal ward measured me & finally I was at 4 cm!!!!
+This qualified me both for a transfer to Labor & Delivery as well as an epidural.
+I was so happy.
+That walk & elevator ride two floors down to Labor and Delivery with the midwife was a major highlight of the entire week, even including the multiple stops we had to make on the way so I could still my body to get through contractions.

-The entire mood of this shot during my first hour in Labor and Delivery reminds me of the despair I felt in this moment riding out contraction after contraction with little pause in between.
+The entire mood of this shot during my first hour in Labor &Delivery reminds me of the despair I felt in this moment riding out the sensation of contraction after contraction with little pause in between.
 I did love that they kept the room dim.
-It was indeed barely dawn but they maintained it this way right up until push time when it was essential to turn on spotlights.
-I appreciated their attention to lighting (or lack of it) for the soothing environment it provided that bright lights would destroy – for me at least.
+It was barely dawn but they maintained it this way right up until push time when it was essential to turn on spotlights.
+I appreciated their attention to lighting (or lack of it) for the soothing environment it provided that bright lights would have destroyed – for me at least.

 Midwife’s notes, 2:10